Gauravraj360/tindog-web/README.md

 # A Tindog website - Under the guidance of Angela Yu
 This is my first responsive website.
-It is a dummy project that is learned while the training of web development under the mentorship of Angela Yu co-founder of App brewery.
+It is a dummy project that I have learned while the training of web development under the mentorship of Angela Yu co-founder of App brewery.

 ## Table of contents